 Challenges in the Appraisal Process

-Furthermore, concerns over racial and economic bias persist, as studies have shown that homes in minority neighborhoods often receive lower valuations than similar properties in predominantly white areas, prompting industry-wide calls for reform.
-Lastly, market and housing trends are evolving, with factors like the rise of short-term rentals, co-living spaces, and new zoning regulations adding complexity to the appraisal process, making it more difficult to assess a home’s true value accurately.
+The rise of short-term rentals, co-living spaces, and new zoning regulations add complexity to the appraisal process, making it more difficult to assess a home's true value accurately.

 What's Changed Since the Obama Era?